-Many foundation problems are caused by the general settling of the building over time.
-All buildings will eventually begin to shift slightly as the sheer weight causes them to settle into the ground over time.
-However, should the land around your building not allow water to drain properly, this settling can become much more pronounced due to the constant expansion and contraction of the soil.
-This means that one of the best ways to avoid the need for foundation repair services is to ensure that water is allowed to drain away from the building instead of pooling up in certain areas.
+Many foundation problems occur due to the natural settling of a building over time.
+All buildings experience some level of shifting as they settle into the ground.
+However, if the surrounding land doesn’t allow proper water drainage, this settling can become more significant due to soil expansion and contraction.
+To avoid the need for foundation repair services, it’s important to ensure that water drains away from the building instead of pooling in certain areas.
 Landscaping techniques can help achieve this goal.

-If the water pools up in certain places in your yard, you may need to either install an underground or above ground drainage system to prevent the standing water from killing off the grass and other vegetation.
-Similarly, you can also use raised flower beds and gardens as a way to effectively channel the water where you want it to go.
-Alternatively, flower beds and even potted plants can be a major source of drainage problems, so it’s always important to take the grade and slope into account when designing and installing them.
+If water accumulates in specific areas of your yard, you may need to install an underground or above-ground drainage system to prevent the standing water from damaging the vegetation.
+Raised flower beds and gardens can also be effective in channeling water where you want it to go.
+However, when designing and installing flower beds or potted plants, it’s crucial to consider the grade and slope to avoid drainage problems.

 PROPER GRADING AND SLOPES

-When landscaping, it’s not only important to consider the slope of any grassy areas, but also to ensure that any concrete, pavement and other hard surfaces are properly graded.
-If you find that your driveway, sidewalk or other hard surface is causing drainage problems, you will either need to have a French drain or a dry well installed or tear out the surface and reinstall it at the proper grade.
+When landscaping, it’s important to consider not only the slope of grassy areas but also the proper grading of concrete, pavement, and other hard surfaces.
+If your driveway, sidewalk, or other hard surface is causing drainage issues, you may need to install a French drain or a dry well, or adjust the grading of the surface to facilitate proper drainage.

 DRAINAGE SYSTEM OPTIONS